 Working in Germany after graduation

 Businesses in Baden-Württemberg urgently need skilled workers, so extremely favourable entry and residency requirements for foreign students and graduates from outside the EU are in place to encourage them to remain in Baden-Württemberg after graduation.
 Permanent residency status can be applied for after only 2 years of employment in Germany.
-More information on current jobs can be found on our Internal link opens in the same window:careers service page and on the Bundesagentur für Arbeit (National Job Centre) website under External link opens in a new window:International Placement Services.
+More information about working in Germany can be found on our Internal link opens in the same window:careers service page and on the Bundesagentur für Arbeit (National Job Centre) website under External link opens in a new window:International Placement Services.

 Students from any of our partner universities who wish to study at Furtwangen University for one or two semesters, must be nominated by their home university.
 Applications for all master's programmes should be sent directly to the faculty responsible for the programme.
 All other applications should be made to the Admissions Office.
 More information can be found here.